thinkshout/behat-wordpress-extension/docs/installation.md

   Given I am logged in as a user with the :role role(s) Given I am logged in as :name
   ```

+Now you are ready to start writing your tests.
+If you are new to Behat, you might want to review its [quick start](http://behat.org/en/latest/quick_start.html#example) documentation.
+Good luck, and happy testing!